-Inseparable from the park entrance, the Multiara Taman Negara hotel has a nice (but expensive) restaurant and a large number of cabins.
+Inseparable from the park entrance, the Multiara Taman Negara hotel has a nice (but comparatively expensive) restaurant and a large number of cabins.
 They also have nice 8 bed dorms with shared bathrooms – these were virtually empty when I stayed there, effectively giving me my own room.
 It is also possible to camp on the grounds, but unfortunately the campsite is not great – there is limited flat ground and the bathrooms are quite poor.
-Sleeping in a tent in the jungle is also very, very hot – as I found out!
+Sleeping in a tent in the jungle is also very, very hot – as I found out on the first night!

 There are numerous hiking trails in the park, though most visitors stick to the few kilometres of boarded walkways near the main entrance.
 These shorter trails lead to an excellent canopy walk, riverside viewing areas, and a small hide where – with luck – wildlife can be spotted.

 Longer, unpaved trails head off into the jungle or upstream to other villages.
 Although fairly well marked, these hikes require experience in this type of environment.
 The reward is the ability to sleep in elevated huts (hides / ‘bumbun’ in Malay), with the opportunity to experience nighttime in the forest and potentially even spot nocturnal wildlife.
 The ultimate trail in Taman Negara is to the hike to Gunung Tahan (2,187 m / 7,175 ft), the highest point in peninsula Malaysia, and a very tough 4-5 day walk.
 See below for details of individual hiking trails.

 Equipment and Preparation

 I originally thought the jungle might become cooler at night, and brought a sleeping bag in preparation.
 This was a mistake.
 Even sleeping in the open hides, I never felt close to cold.